S4iz4r/sqlilabs_edited/README.md

 - Rinkish left the work incomplete.
 More than a half of the laboratories, including some challenges, were non-functional.
-I have taken the liberty of continuing with the work and finishing modifying all the .php that did not work, thus leaving 100% of the labs functional.
+I have taken the liberty of continuing with the work and finishing modifying all the .php that did not work, thus leaving almost 100% of the labs functional.

 - Actually not working in PHP version 8!